WHAT IS TRAWLSHARE?

 - Pay and organize shipping to another location or back to Los Angeles when your participation in the program has concluded.

 FREQUENTLY ASKED QUESTIONS:

 What is a trawl?
 We have two types of trawls, both designed by 5 Gyres Research Director and Co-Founder Dr. Marcus Eriksen, shown in the video above.
-The Manta Trawl is 1.5 meters wide, made of aluminum with a 3 meters long, fine-mesh net.
-The mouth of the trawl is 60 centimeters wide, with two 45 centimeter floating wings on either side.
-Available in 2018, the High Speed Mini Trawl is smaller than the Manta and designed to skim the water's surface at higher speeds, up to 8 knots.
+The Manta Trawl is 1.5 meters wide, made of aluminum with a 3 meters long, fine-mesh net; the mouth of the trawl is 60 centimeters wide, with two 45 centimeter floating wings on either side.
+The High Speed Mini Trawl is smaller than the Manta and designed to be used only with a small boat and to skim the water's surface at higher speeds, up to 8 knots.
 It has a 14 centimeter wide opening with two 50 centimeter wide wings.
-Both trawls can be towed alongside a boat or stationed in a river to capture floating plastic on the water's surface while filtering debris through a fine-mesh net.
+Both trawls capture floating plastic on the water's surface while filtering debris through a fine-mesh net.

 How is a trawl deployed?
 You will need to rig a spinnaker pole off the beam of your boat so that you can tow the trawl on the water's surface without disturbance from your wake; you can also deploy the trawl from a bridge above a river.
 We will provide you with data collection protocols.